bholloway/resolve-url-loader/readme.md

 Note that **source maps** must be enabled on any preceding loader.
 In the above example we use `sass?sourceMap`.

+In some use cases (no preceding transpiler) there will be no incoming source map.
+Therefore we do not warn if the source-map is missing.

 ### Apply via webpack config

 It is preferable to adjust your `webpack.config` so to avoid having to prefix every `require()` statement: